MIJOTHY/REACT_SCHMEACT/README.md

 A simple tutorial for simple people who want to use react.

 ## The plan
 We'll be making a 5-a-day tracker app.
-The aim of this app is to be able to add food items to a list and keep track of how many of those items you've eaten, as well as being able to clear and search through the list.
+The aim of this app is to be able to add fruit items to a list and keep track of how many of those items you've eaten, as well as being able to clear and search through the list.
+And by 'fruit', I mean whatever you want.
 With that in mind, we're going to want to break this app down into a number of distinct pieces of functionality.
 We want to be able to:

 1. Add food items to a list.